 Surfshark also delivers fast speeds which is especially necessary if you want to stream videos on high quality.

 As such, it provides a strong balance between affordability and performance which is just what an average Netflix user needs in Singapore.

-Step 1: Visit official Surfshark website and sign up for a subscription plan
+1: Visit the official Surfshark website and sign up for a subscription plan.

-Step 2: Download the Surfshark VPN app on your device
+2: Download the Surfshark VPN app on your device.

-Step 3: Launch the app once the download and installation has completed
+3: Launch the app once the download and installation have completed.

-Step 5: Open Netflix app/website to enable access to US Netflix
+5: Open Netflix app/website to enable access to US Netflix.

 Netflix US vs Netflix Singapore

-I previously indicated that Netflix uses in Singapore don’t get all the movies and shows that Americans are given the rights to.
+I previously indicated that Netflix uses in Singapore don’t get all the movies and shows that Americans are given the right to.

 But how big is this difference and is it even worth bothering about?